realivanivani/realivanivani.github.io/_posts/2026-02-20-Using-ClaudeCode-7leyers.md

 <img width="1226" height="886" alt="image" src="https://github.com/user-attachments/assets/89a3d9ef-5077-4fa0-b0cf-aade5118be1c" />

-In his comprehensive breakdown, **Simon Scrapes** explores how users can evolve from basic prompting to building fully autonomous agentic systems.
+There are many tutorials on using CC, like [Meta's engineer usage of CC](https://www.youtube.com/watch?v=1SJGGUeEbQs) or [4 Hours full course](https://www.youtube.com/watch?v=QoQBzR1NIqI) are really good for starting out, but I'm gonmna go to one comprehensive breakdown done by **Simon Scrapes** explores how users can evolve from basic prompting to building fully autonomous agentic systems.
 This guide explores the **seven levels of Claude Code mastery**, explaining why each level is critical for your workflow and how to implement them effectively.

 ---